trivialTZ/Lsst-Twilight-SNe/README.md

 Airmass calculations adopt the "simple" formula of Kasten & Young (1989), and the overhead values above follow Rubin Observatory technical notes.

+### Filter feasibility (m5 / SNR gate)

+- m5 scaling: LSST-style 5σ depth that responds to sky brightness, seeing, airmass, and the **per-filter exposure time** currently in force (including any `sun_alt_exposure_ladder` overrides).
+- Read-noise correction `ΔC_m(τ)` is applied using the standard τ scaling so short (e.g. 5 s) visits lose depth appropriately.
+- Sky brightness: when `rubin_sim.skybrightness` is available the exact Rubin model is used; otherwise a fallback combines a twilight term with a Krisciunas & Schaefer (1991) moon-scatter model.
+- Gate: a band is eligible when `m5 ≥ m_target` (SNR ≥ 5).
+There are **no
+  hard-coded bans**: the final decision is the intersection with `sun_alt_policy`.
+If no band passes the m5/SNR gate, an empty set is returned—there is no heuristic fallback.
+Per-filter Moon separations are checked afterwards using the notebook-configured `min_moon_sep_by_filter`.

 ## Minimal example

 ```python